mathswe/lambda/legal/cookie-consent/README.md

 It processes the MathSwe cookie consent operations such as storing consent records.

+## Getting Started

+Run `npx wrangler dev` for development.
+If you need more debugging information, you can run it like `npx wrangler dev --log-level debug`.

 ## Deployment

 The microservice is deployed to Cloudflare Workers and KV.